sunuslee/vim-plugin-random-colorscheme-picker/README.md

   then I will never pick this colorscheme for you and then

-  randomly pick a new coloscheme.
+  randomly pick a new colorscheme.

 * if you somehow regret what you did and want to get the hated colorscheme back,